kildom/ohome-docs/recovery-bootloader.md

 output[16] = 0
 foreach block[32] from input (padding by previous value of block or 0 if input.len < 32)
     output ^= AES(key = block[0..15], plaintext = block[16..31])

+Encryption:
+*  Both parts have generated AES key = md5(password & devide unique address)
+    * device unique address is placed in 'send catched'
+* 'run bootloader' contains AES_OFB encrypted CR = random bytes (different for each connection) and magic bytes
+* device genrates random connection id (96 bits) and counter start value (32 bits).
+* all further packets will have following structure:
+    * lower 2 bytes of counter in plain text
+        (higher 2 bytes of counter other end have to predict based on cyclic property of lower 2 bytes)
+    * IV = AES(conn_id & counter)
+    * ciphertext = AES_OFB(IV, content)
+        (total overhead for encryption and authentication of each packet 2 + 16 = 18 bytes)
+* counter is increased on each transmission (except retransmission)
+* 'bootloader running' contains input = (CR, conn_id, counter) (all ecrypted using above method)

+AES key is located at the end of bootloader's flash page (end of flash).
+It is programmed the same time as entire bootloader.

 ```